RuojiWang/MEDToolBox/README.md

 ***

 ##Update&version
- >I am busy recently recruiting, so update should be quite slow.
+ >I am busy recruiting recently, so update should be quite slow.

  <small>
  * 2.0 integrated all interactive mode.